 What Is Sunchoke?

-What Is the Health Benefits of Sunchoke?
+What Are the Health Benefits of Sunchoke?

 Sunchokes are available year-round, with a peak season in the fall to early spring.
+You can find fresh farm harvest at your local farmers market from October to May.

 - Cooking: Sunchokes oxidize when exposed to air, just like apples or potatoes.
 To prevent this, toss with lemon juice before cooking.